 If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
-If you are not sure whether to apply tags, skip this option (you can apply tags later) or ask your administrator.
+If you're not sure whether to apply tags, skip this option (you can apply tags later) or ask an administrator.

 The Configure variables panel displays the following variables:

 - Instance Shape: Select the shape you want to use for the Compute instance.

 - Auto-generate SSH key pair: Either generates an SSH key pair or allows you to upload a public key.

 - Enabled (selected): Automatically generates an SSH key pair for accessing the instance.
 The private key is stored in the Terraform state file.
 You'll use the private key later to connect to the instance.Important